Thursday, May 7, 2026

 Now, we did our cuneiform with real air dry clay (easy, and you get that feel of real clay, but it's fragile after it dries).
 I've heard of people using salt dough or play dough too, but my favorite method I've seen (but not yet tried) is cuneiform gingerbread cookies!

-Here are some cuneiform alphabets you can try, in order of simplicity.
-Note though, that most (maybe all) of these were actually syllabaries (where one symbol stood for a whole syllable, not just a single sound like in the English alphabet).
-So when you see an "alphabet" this is an approximation (and you probably want that because teaching kids about syllabaries...maybe is a little bit more complex than we want to get).
+Here are some cuneiform alphabets you can try.
+Note though, that most (maybe all) of these were actually syllabaries (where one symbol often stood for a whole syllable, not just a single sound like in the English alphabet).
+Also, some of these languages didn't use the same sounds as we do in English.
+So when you see a cuneiform "alphabet," it is likely an approximation (but that's good enough to help kids explore what it was like to write in cuneiform).

 Then just let your creation air dry, for for more sturdiness, bake it.